BxNxM/micrOS/README.md

 Parameters:

-* endpoint: name of the http endpoint after the main address, like `localhost.local/my_endpoint`, in this calse the `my_endpoint` is the input paramater here.
+* endpoint: name of the http endpoint after the main address, like `localhost.local/my_endpoint`, in this case the `my_endpoint` is the input paramater here.

-* function: callback function, this will be called when endpint is called, it must return 2 values: html type, data for example `html/text, data` and data: `hello world`.
+* function: callback function, this will be called when endpoint is called, it must return 2 values: html type and data for example `html/text, data` data for example: `hello world`.
 Supported data types: `text/html`, `text/plain`, `image/jpeg`

 Returns: